KhaledAzizData/Property-finder-Analysis/README.md

 - **Dimensional Normalization: Split mixed size strings into clean sqft_size and sqm_size numeric columns.**

-- **NLP-lite Room Extraction: Applied logic to extract total_rooms_numeric from complex strings like "3+ Maid" and handled "Studio" types.**
+- **Room Extraction: Applied logic to extract total_rooms_numeric from complex strings like "3+ Maid" and handled "Studio" types.**

 - **Feature Engineering: * has_maid: A binary flag for service quarters.**